 Encourage and support flexibility.

 People want better salaries and benefits packages, but they also value flexible work schedules, PTO, and remote work opportunities.
-They want to feel valued, well taken care of, and have good work-life balance.
-If possible, provide more learning opportunities, an on-site fitness center, a casual dress code, on-site daycare and even daily catered lunches.
+They want to feel valued, well taken care of, and have a good work-life balance.
+If possible, provide more learning opportunities, an on-site fitness center, a casual dress code, on-site daycare, and even daily catered lunches.